 Review the external auditor’s annual planning document and approve the planned audit approach.

-Receive reports (annual reports, management letters etc.) from the external auditor and other bodies, for example the EFA or DfE, and consider any issues raise, the associated management response and action plans.
+Receive reports (annual reports, management letters etc.) from the external auditor and other bodies, for example the EFA or DfE, and consider any issues raised, the associated management response and action plans.
 Where deemed appropriate, reports should be referred to the Board or other committee for information and action.

 Regularly monitor outstanding audit recommendations from whatever source and ensure any delays to implementation dates are reasonable.